AdaCore/gnatstudio/docs/users_guide/extending.rst

   the preferences editor dialog.

   This is a convenient way to have project-specific customization files.
-You can, for example, create scripts or icons that set the appropriate value for the variable and then start GPS.
+You can, for example, create scripts that set the appropriate value for the variable and then start GPS.
 Depending on your project, this allows you to load specific aliases which do not make sense for other projects.

+  These directories are also used to search for icons referenced in your plug-ins.

 * Automatically loaded user directory